taosdata/TDengine/docs-en/03-get-started/03-get-started.md

 This command will insert 100 million rows into database quickly.
 Depends on the hardware configuration, it only takes a dozen seconds for a regular PC server.

-taosBenchmark provides you command line options and confuguration file to customize the scenarios, like number of tables, number of rows per table, number of columns and more.
+taosBenchmark provides you command-line options and confuguration file to customize the scenarios, like number of tables, number of rows per table, number of columns and more.
 Please execute `taosBenchmark --help` to list them.
 For details on running taosBenchmark, please check [reference for taosBenchmark](/reference/taosbenchmark)

 ## Experience query speed